tap349/tap349.github.io/_posts/2017-05-24-react-native-android.md

   ```

   this log is very helpful when debugging some system error
-  as it shows everything that's happening inside OS.
+  as it shows everything what's happening inside OS.

 ### reload application in emulator manually